-The admission guidelines presented in this catalog are for admission to the fall, spring and summer 2004 semester.
+The admission guidelines presented in this catalog are for admission to the Spring, Summer and Fall 2005 semesters.
 These admission criteria are subject to change.

 Types of Students and Application Deadlines

 A Freshman student is an applicant who is a citizen or permanent resident of the United States; is a degree-seeking applicant and is without college credit; or is still in high school, with or without college credit.
 Freshman may apply during the following date periods:\